-The American Express Business Platinum Card is one of the most expensive business cards in the industry with its $595 annual fee.
-It is primarily for business owners and entrepreneurs who want access to travel perks.
-But for many, the Business Platinum is nothing more than a business version of the personal Platinum Card.
+The American Express Business Platinum Card is one of the most expensive business charge cards on the market.
+Its $595 annual fee can be justified if you can use its plethora of perks.
+But for many business owners and entrepreneurs, the Business Platinum is nothing more than a business version of the personal Platinum Card.
 Both versions have nearly identical earning structures and perks.
-The Business Platinum Card only has three benefits that cannot be offered on the personal Platinum Card.
+But the Business Platinum Card only has three benefits that cannot be offered on the personal Platinum Card.

-At least the Business Platinum Card has a two-part sign-up bonus worth up to 75,000 points.
+However, the Business Platinum Card has a two-part sign-up bonus worth up to 75,000 MR points.
 You will receive the first 50,000 points after spending $10,000 and the rest after spending another $10,000.
 All $20,000 must be spent within the first three months.
-The minimum spend for this card is way too much for a lot of small businesses and individuals.
+The minimum spend for this card is way too high for a lot of small businesses and individuals.
 But medium and larger businesses with more expenses should have no problem hitting this bonus.
-This card often has targeted bonuses worth at least 100,000 points.
-Offers can easily be found online.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Amex has multiple options for redemption: